-- 17 - 18 All aircraft prepositioned at the request of the GBCC on Staging/Preposition charge codes are available - 19 for local Initial Attack, following national commitment guidelines.
-Any assignment of these resources to - 20 large/project fires will have GACC concurrence prior to assignment. - 21 Prior to prepositioning aircraft to local dispatch bases, coordination will be made through the local center - 22 manager/aircraft dispatcher.
-The local center will then create an incident in ROSS for the aircraft to be - 23 assigned to for dispatch and tracking purposes. - 24 Suggested example: 2016 BDC GACC Support.
-This incident can also include GACC prepositioned - 25 crews, equipment, overhead and supplies. - 26 Extended staffing of GACC prepositioned resources are to be made available for geographic wide IA - 27 response. - 28 Any extensions of local resources on the GACC charge code are considered available for GACC wide - 29 response.
-Local units need to determine which resources are to be extended following this requirement. - 30 Local units that have aircraft assigned to the GACC preposition code may utilize the code for additional - 31 airbase staffing as needed with the concurrence of the GBCC.
+- 26 All aircraft prepositioned at the request of the GBCC on staging/prepositioned support codes, are available for local IA, following national commitment guidelines.
+Any assignment of these resources to 28 large/project fires will have GACC concurrence prior to assignment. - 29 Prior to prepositioning aircraft to local dispatch bases, coordination will be made through the local center 30 manager/aircraft dispatcher.
+The local center will then create an incident in IROC for the aircraft to be 31 assigned for dispatch and tracking purposes. - 32 Suggested example: 2021 BDC GACC Support. - 33 This incident can also include GACC support for crews, equipment, overhead and supplies. - 34 Extended staffing of GACC support resources are to be made available for geographic wide IA response. - 35 Any extensions of local resources on the GACC charge code are considered available for GACC wide - 36 response.
+Local units need to determine which resources are to be extended following this requirement. - 37 Local units that have aircraft assigned to the GACC support code may utilize the code for additional 38 airbase staffing as needed with the concurrence of the GBCC.

-AIRBORNE THERMAL INFRARED (IR) FIRE MAPPING
+AIRBORNE THERMAL INFRARED (IR) FIRE PRODUCTS